Access Professional Indemnity Insurance (PII) forms and other resources for the 2020/2021 indemnity period.

 - Finance Facility 2020/2021

 Back to top

 Current PII Regulations & minimum terms and conditions

 Common Proposal Form

-The editable Common Proposal Form documentation for 2018/2019 and for 2019/2020 can be downloaded below.
+The editable Common Proposal Form documentation for the 2020/2021 indemnity period can be downloaded below.
 These are large files so they may take a few moments to open.
 Firstly save the form to your computer before you complete the form.
 You should use this form and guidance to apply for PII cover unless otherwise directed by your broker.